- Fully legal

 Since its passage, Connecticut’s medical marijuana program has expanded the list of qualifying conditions, the monthly allowance of product to 5 ounces, and the number of operational dispensaries throughout the state.
 Medical patients only pay the 6.35% sales tax and are exempt from municipal and THC taxes.

 Recreational or adult-use cannabis was passed in June 2021 with the signing of Senate Bill 1201 by Governor Ned Lamont.
 Recreational sales officially kicked off in Connecticut in 2022 at licensed retailers.
 State law allows adults to possess 1.5 ounces of cannabis on their person and no more than 5 ounces of cannabis in a locked container in their residence or the glovebox or trunk of their vehicle.
+Adults aged 21 and over may also grow three mature and three immature plants, with a maximum of 12 plants per household.

 Violating laws that regulate the possession, consumption, cultivation, and distribution of cannabis can carry penalties, including fines and imprisonment.
 Depending on the violation, jail time for infractions can range from three months to 25 years.
 Fines also vary depending on the circumstances, ranging from as little as $500 to $100,000.